tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

 LEDs.

 The objectives are:

-- The main function must create a thread, wait till the thread is finished, and finally close the program.
+- The main function must create a thread, wait until the thread is finished, and finally close the program.
 - Initialise the LED pins as output
 - Create a certain pattern with the LEDs
 - Close the thread after 20 seconds

-The pattern named above may be every pattern you like!
+The pattern mentioned above may be any pattern you like!
 It can be some difficult pattern or just the simple blinking of LEDs.
 You will receive recognition for making it blink to the rhythm of "You & Me - Flume Remix".